 We don't mean buying the next round of drinks for your friends.
 Rather alternating between an alcoholic beverage and a hydrating glass of water is one of the best ways to remain hydrated and avoid a hangover.
 “Our brain tissues are mostly made of water, so dehydration has the effect of shrinking the tissue, creating painful pressure (aka headaches).”

 Before you begin drinking any alcohol, begin by drinking plenty of water.

 People have been adding water to whiskey for years and years.
 But try adding some water to your mixed drinks or other adult beverages to prevent dehydration.

 4. Utilize the Blender

 Blended drinks, like piña coladas, can help maintain hydration.
 Depending upon the amount of ice and the ingredients, blended drinks can be fairly hydrating.
 Just avoid the pre-packaged cocktails and the extra sugary drinks.
 The large amounts of sugar will only expedite your dehydration.

 Before your head hits the pillow, rehydrate your body by consuming water.
 Drink at least one to two glasses of water before going to bed after a day of drinking to prevent (or lessen) a hangover the following morning.

 Sipping a cocktail can be a nice way to kick back and enjoy time with friends.
-And sometimes knocking back a couple cold ones is the most refreshing reward after a long day.
+And sometimes knocking back a couple of cold ones is the most refreshing reward after a long day.
+And what's St. Patty's without green beer?
 But you need to be aware of alcohol’s impact.